Teast

 With so many acronyms floating around, it’s easy to feel overwhelmed.
 But each certification plays a different role in the English teaching world.

-• TESOL offers flexibility and can bridge local and international opportunities.
+• TESOL offers flexibility and bridges local and international opportunities.

-• TESL is more focused on domestic teaching within English-speaking countries.
+• TESL is more focused on domestic teaching in English-speaking countries.

-• TEYL isn’t a standalone certification but is a popular specialization for those working with young learners—especially in kindergartens, primary schools, or online.
+• TEYL (Teaching English to Young Learners) isn’t a standalone certificate but is a valuable add-on for teachers working with kids.

 Team Teast